GoogleChrome/web.dev/src/site/content/en/blog/earth-webassembly/index.md

 We’ve learned a lot about the state of WebAssembly support in browsers porting Earth.
 If you’re going to develop applications using WebAssembly, it’s important to understand the current state of how WebAssembly works with different browsers.

 ### Edge:
-Edge is on the verge of becoming two distinct development experiences based on Microsoft's choice to move from the EdgeHTML renderer over to a Chromium-based renderer moving forward.
-At the moment, the Google Earth beta on WebAssembly won’t run on the current public version of Edge due to lack of support for WebGL2—but that’ll be fixed once the new version of Edge, based on Chromium, ships in the near future.
+Edge is on the verge of becoming two distinct development experiences based on Microsoft's choice to move from the EdgeHTML renderer over to a Chromium-based renderer.
+At the moment, the Google Earth beta on WebAssembly won’t run on the current public version of Edge due to lack of support for WebGL2.
+That will be fixed once the new version of Edge, based on Chromium, ships in the near future.
 In the meantime, you can [download the Canary version of Edge](https://www.microsoftedgeinsider.com/download) and see that Earth works quite well.

 ### Chrome:
 Chrome has strong support for WebAssembly, including multi-threading on desktop, so you can expect Earth to run smoother as a result.
 However, we look forward to Chrome adding support for dynamic memory allocation with multi-threading in WebAssembly.
 Until then, Earth may fail to start on devices with limited amounts of memory (such as 32-bit machines).